Estimating the size of a hidden finite set: large-sample behavior of estimators: Abstract

 \section{Abstract}

 A finite set is ``hidden'' if its elements are not directly enumerable or if its size cannot be ascertained via a deterministic query.
 In public health, epidemiology, demography, ecology and intelligence analysis, researchers have developed a wide variety of indirect statistical approaches, under different models for sampling and observation, for estimating the size of a hidden set.
 Some methods make use of random sampling with known or estimable sampling probabilities, and others make structural assumptions about relationships (e.g. ordering or network information) between the elements that comprise the hidden set.
 In this review, we describe models and methods for learning about the size of a hidden finite set, with special attention to asymptotic properties of estimators.
 We study the properties of these methods under two asymptotic regimes, ``infill'' in which the number of fixed-size samples increases, but the population size remains constant, and ``outfill'' in which the sample size and population size grow together.
-Statistical properties under these two regimes can be dramatically different. \ exist (infinity included). \end{definition}

-We first define the trivial finite-population regime, in which the sampled set approaches the fixed population $U$. \begin{definition}[Finite-population regime] Let $U$ be a hidden discrete set of fixed size.
-The finite-population (non-asymptotic) regime is $U_t=U$ for all $t$ and $\bm s_t=U$ for all $t>t_0$, where $t_0<\infty$ is a positive integer. \end{definition}

-Next, we define the ``infill'' asymptotic regime that arises when sampling repeatedly (with replacement between different samples) from a set of fixed finite size.
-This regime is an example of a superpopulation model \citep{isaki1982survey,brewer1979class} which reproduces the original population $U_t=U$ for each $t$.
+Statistical properties under these two regimes can be dramatically different. \ which gives rise to the likelihood $L(t_1, \ldots, t_n; N)$.
+Alternatively, if we ignore the timing of events, the observed number of events can be characterized by a binomial model $\P(n | N, \lambda)={N\choose n}(1-e^{-\lambda T})^n e^{-\lambda T(N-n)}$, which yields $L_2(n; N)$.
+Maximizing $L$ and $L_2$ lead to two estimates, $\wh N_{MLE}$ and $\wh N'_{MLE}$ of $N$.
+It is easy to verify that $\partial \log L/\partial N=\partial \log L_2/\partial N$, so $\wh N_{MLE}$ and $\wh N'_{MLE}$ are identical.
+The timing of events does not contain more information about $N$ than the total number of events.
+The asymptotic behavior of $\wh N_{MLE}$ follows from the discussion in Section \ref{subsec:binom}: when $\lambda$ is known, $\wh N_{MLE}$ is consistent under finite-population and infill regimes.
+Under the outfill regime, it is unbiased and asymptotically normal with variance $O(1)$.